skalou/VtolVR-Skalou-HORNET/README.md

 - The goal is to replace some textures inside the "resources.assets" file.

-- Copy/Paste the original "resources.assets" in a working folder and rename into "resources-ORIGINAL.assets"

 - List of modified objects:

 | Obeject  | Asset file | Type |  Name |